-Weekly COVID-19 testing for surveillance purposes (i.e., repeat testing) will be made mandatory for students in University Housing, student athletes and those that attend on-campus classes.
-Staff and Faculty teaching on-campus courses or those that have direct contact with students for research purposes are also required to test.
+Weekly COVID-19 testing for surveillance purposes (i.e., repeat testing) will be made mandatory for students in University Housing, student athletes and students who have either a medical or religious exemption.
+All other students are encouraged to test regularly but are not required.

-Additionally, this program will test members of the campus community who are close contacts of positive cases and are either not fully vaccinated or have become symptomatic.
+Additionally, this program will test members of the campus community who are close contacts of positive cases and have become symptomatic.
 In the event of an outbreak, 3 or more employees in a campus worksite regular testing will occur for all exposed workers until the outbreak has concluded.
 These close contacts may be on-campus or already placed in quarantine off-campus.
 Ultimately, the program aims to keep CSUDH's infection rate low.

-Fully vaccinated employees who have completed the self-attestation form noting they have completed their vaccine series and 14 days have passed since their last vaccine are not required to participate in routine surveillance testing but are welcome to test if they would like.
+Fully vaccinated employees who have completed the self-attestation form noting they have completed their vaccine series and 14 days have passed since their last vaccine are encouraged to test regularly but are not required.
+For those who have medical or religious exemptions and are not fully vaccinated, weekly testing is required.